paulsammut/RoboDolf/readme.md

 an RDS GPS message.
 This data is used by the Helm Actor for navigation and waypoint reference.

+#### Subscriptions and Publications

+The GPS Actor publishes this RDS Messages:

+* GPS Data Message

 ### Compass Actor

 The Compass Actor interfaces with an OceanServer OS5000 digital compass which fuses data from Honeywell magnetometer and ST Microelectronics accelerometers to produce an AHRS output.

+#### Subscriptions and Publications

+The Compass Actor publishes this RDS Messages:

+* Compass Data Message

 ### State Tracker Actor